-- 1) \ Describe where in Attachment 2: Bylaws (and, if applicable, Attachment 6: Co- Applicant Agreement) you document the following board composition requirements: - a) Board size is at least 9 and no more than 25 members, with either a prescribed number or range of board members. - b) At least 51 percent of board members are patients served by the health center. - c) Patient members of the board, as a group, represent the individuals served by the health center in terms of demographic factors (e.g., gender, race, ethnicity). - d) Non-patient members are representative of the community served by the health center or the health center's service area. - e) Non-patient members are selected to provide relevant expertise and skills (e.g., community affairs, local government, finance and banking, legal affairs, trade unions and other commercial and industrial concerns, social services). - f) No more than one-half of non-patient board members may earn more than 10 percent of their annual income from the health care industry.
+- 1) \ Describe where in Attachment 2: Bylaws (and, if applicable, Attachment 6: Co-Applicant Agreement) you document the following board composition requirements: - a) Board size is at least 9 and no more than 25 members, with either a prescribed number or range of board members. - b) At least 51 percent of board members are patients served by the health center.
+31, 32, 33 - c) Patient members of the board, as a group, represent the individuals served by the health center in terms of demographic factors (e.g., gender, race, ethnicity). - d) Non-patient members are representative of the community served by the health center or the health center's service area. - e) Non-patient members are selected to provide relevant expertise and skills (e.g., community affairs, local government, finance and banking, legal affairs, trade unions and other commercial and industrial concerns, social services).